DannyChambers/stardate/README.md

 # Stardate

 An interactive art that is tied to a time and location.
-Generative, but never random,
+Generative, but never random.